When Alia Bhatt Was Dating Sidharth Malhotra: I Want To Keep Ranbir Kapoor As A Friend In My Life

 From Shaandaar Promotion

-During the promotion of Shaandaar, RJ Malishka presented some photos of ladka's of Bollywood for Alia Bhatt's swayamvar.
+During the promotion of Shaandaar, RJ Malishka presented some photos of the ladkas' of Bollywood for Alia Bhatt's swayamvar.
 When she showed the picture of Ranbir Kapoor, Alia reacted in a very funny way and said, "I want to keep Ranbir Kapoor as a friend in my life.
 I have decided."

-Alia is dating Ranbir Kapoor and we're sure if she comes across of this video, she won't be able to stop herself from smiling.
+Alia is dating Ranbir Kapoor and we're sure if she comes across this video, she won't be able to stop herself from smiling.
 Life is so unpredictable, after all!

 On A Related Note, Recently Alia Talked About Her Marriage